n006370/HelioX20/Quickstart/README.md

 user_led3 | mmc1 (disk access, microSD card)
 user_led4 | CPU core 0 active(not used)

-To change a user LED you can do the following as a root user:
+To change a user LED you can do the following as a root user (using ADB):
 ```
 # echo heartbeat > /sys/class/leds/<led_dir>/trigger      make a LED flash
 # cat /sys/class/leds/<led_dir>/trigger                   show triggers